andreyromancev/go-conventions/README.md

 ## Comments
 * Comment shoud be a complete sentence and end with a `.`.

+## Goroutine
+* Code that starts a Goroutine is responsible for its lifetime.

+## Context
+* Context should be passed as the first parameter in the function.
+Never inside another struct.

 ## Testing
 * Unit tests should be in the same package.
 * Unit tests should be black box (except when a certain test case cannot be achieved via black box).